-Population composition needs to be stable to coherently sustain communication and distributed functionality across microbial consortia.
-Additionally, spatial patterns and the physical separation of strains in a multi-strain experiment are important because intercellular signaling distance can be limited.
-For example, while the 2mm long open trap in our experiments described above increased strain ratio stability, it also produced spatial strain distributions that could hinder inter-strain signaling due to large separations of strain types.
-This is in contrast to the original hallway device where signaling molecules from both strains appear to be homogeneously distributed in the trap.
+Spatial Patterning.
+Population composition needs to be stable to coherently sustain communication and distributed functionality across microbial consortia.14 Additionally, spatial patterns and the physical separation of strains in a multistrain experiment are important because intercellular signaling distance can be limited.
+For example, while the 2 mm long open trap in our experiments described above increased strain ratio stability, it often produced spatial strain distributions that could hinder interstrain signaling due to large separations of strain types.
+This is in contrast to the hallway device where signaling molecules from both strains appear to be homogeneously distributed in the trap (Figure S4).

-In our initial experiments with the longest (2 mm) open trap, the number of seed cells loaded directly impacted spatial heterogeneity of the final population.
-When fewer cells were initially seeded, larger bands of single strains formed in the trap (Fig. 5a).
-The average number of bands in a trap over time positively correlated with the number of cells initially seeded (Fig. 5b).

-To better understand the relationship between the number of initial cells seeded in the trap and the number of resulting bands in the full trap, we used a one-dimensional mathematical model to represent the initial seeding of the trap as a sequence of N flips of a fair coin, where N corresponds to the number of seed cells and H (heads) and T (tails) represent the two strains (see Supplementary Information).
+In our initial experiments with the longest (2 mm) open trap (Figure 2d), we purposely seeded different amounts of cells into the trap of each experiment to determine the impact on spatial heterogeneity of the final population.
+We found that when fewer cells were initially seeded, larger bands of single strains formed in the trap (Figure 5a).
+The time averaged number of bands in a trap positively correlated with the number of initial "colonies" (Figure 5b).
+We define an initial "colony" as initial cells of the same strain that are touching because they will act the same as a single cell in forming bands (Figure S12).
+To better understand the relationship between the number of initial cells seeded in the trap and the number of resulting bands in the full trap, we used a one-dimensional mathematical model to represent the initial seeding of the trap as a sequence of N flips of a fair coin, where N corresponds to the number of seed cells and H (heads) and T (tails) represent

+ACS Synthetic Biology

+Figure 5.
+Emergent single-strain banding vs number of cells seeded into trap. (a) Images from five representative experiments with two strains grown in the largest open trap at the time the trap fills completely with cells.
+The number of cells seeded into each trap is given on the left, and the number of bands formed when the trap fills is given on the right.
+The greater the number of cells seeded into the trap, the more heterogeneous the population. (b) The number of bands (single-strain regions) increases approximately linearly with the number of initial colonies.
+The points are from the same experiments shown in Figure 2.
+Open dots correspond to the 5 examples shown in panel (a).
+The predicted range of bands (mean ± 3 s.d.) as a function of initial colonies is shaded in gray (see Supporting Information).

+the two strains (see Supporting Information).
 Single-strain bands in the trap correspond to runs of heads or tails, which have a geometric distribution in this model.

-Motivated by the large (20:1) aspect ratio of the 2 mm open device, we conjectured that this simple, one-dimensional model would capture the essential relationship between the number of seed cells and the resulting number of bands (see Supplementary Information for the band number distribution in the model), while remaining analytically and computationally tractable.
+Motivated by the large (20:1) aspect ratio of the 2 mm open device, we conjectured that this simple, one-dimensional model would capture the essential relationship between the number of seed cells and the resulting number of bands (see Supporting Information for the band number distribution in the model), while remaining analytically and computationally tractable.
 Figure 5b illustrates the mean number of bands over time for each of 18 experiments.
-The shaded region depicts the model prediction (mean $\pm 3$ s.d. - see Supplementary Information).
-As conjectured, the model is consistent with most of the experimental data (the trap with the largest number of seeded cells seems to drop off from the expected number of bands; however, we observed that in this experiment the initially seeded cells clumped together in the trap reducing the effective number of "colonies" that can form individual bands as the cells grow, see Figure S12).
-This consistency supports the intuitive conclusion that band formation depends on the number of initial cells seeded into the trap.
+The shaded region depicts the model prediction (mean ± 3 s.d.-see Supporting Information).
+As conjectured, the model is consistent with most of the experimental data.
+This consistency supports the intuitive conclusion that band formation depends on the amount of cells seeded into the trap.